Are Dairy Products Making Me Sick

 CCIr, ROHP, RNCP

-Diane is one of Canada's leading Holistic Health Practitioners (a Registered Holistic Nutritionist, Herbalist & Iridologist) who has helped thousands of people get healthy on nutrition and address a wide range of problems naturally.
-Visit our homepage to learn more about nutrition, herbalist and iridology services and our wellness centres in Mississauga, Ontario (Canada).
+As one of Canada's top Holistic Natural Health Practitioners (a Registered Holistic Nutritionist, Master Herbalist & Clinically Certified Iridologist), Diane and her team of practitioners have helped thousands of people successfully address a wide range of problems naturally from her wellness centres in Mississauga, Ontario (Canada).